katur/eegi/README_database_migration.md

 **Decisions to make about `library` app: plate-level**
 - Are we sure we want screen level to be captured per experiment, rather than per library plate?
-(Note: if so, Katherine should delete screen level from `LibraryPlate`).
 - Should we give the Orfeome rearray plates more descriptive names than just integers 1 to 21 (e.g. vidal-1)?
 - Should we convert all underscores in plate names to dashes?
 Already so for Ahringer 384 (e.g. II-4), Ahringer 96 (e.g. II-4-B2), original Orfeome plate (e.g. GHR-10010), and proposed Orefeome rearray names (e.g. vidal-13).
 Would only need to convert secondary plates (e.g. b1023\_F1) and Eliana rearrays (Eliana\_Rearray\_2).
 The reason this would be nice is to make `LibraryWell.id` is more readable (e.g. b1023-F5\_F05 instead of b1023\_F5\_F05).

+**Still to do**
+- If nixing screen_level, Katherine should delete from `LibraryPlate`